ioccc-src/winner/faq.md

 ### Q 11.1: Why are some years missing IOCCC entries?
 </div>

-Some years, such as 1997, 1999, 2002-2003, 2007-2010, 2016-2017, 2021-2023, no IOCCC was held.
+There were some years, such as 1997, 1999, 2002-2003, 2007-2010, 2016-2017,
+2021-2023 (or 2024, see below), when no IOCCC was held.

 While we try to hold the IOCCC every year, sometime the other demands on the IOCCC judges do not permit us to hold a new IOCCC.

-The pause during the 2021-2023 period was due to the IOCCC judges developing tools to make it much more likely for the IOCCC to be held on a yearly basis later on.
+The pause during 2021 through the end of 2024 (when IOCCC28 officially entered pending status) was due to the development of tools (for submission, the server and the website generation) and the JSON parser (for the tools, the contest and the website) to make it easier and much more likely for the IOCCC to be held on a yearly basis.

 Jump to: [top](#)